hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ![List items with icons](/assets/components/side-nav/list-item-with-icon.png)

 - Use icons to help users recognize and scan the links they are paired with.
-- We recommend only using icons in the main level of the navigation.
+- We recommend only using icons in the main or top level navigation.
 - Avoid overwriting color styles in icons.

 !!!
 Do